 CERN, a pioneer in big data and remotely operated equipment, is centrally managing its infrastructure, including power converters, from the CERN Control Center.
 A dedicated control framework permits the remote control of the converter state (e.g. on, off, cycling etc.), as well as allowing experts to acquire measurements on-demand.
 A wealth of data is, thus, available to engineers from all these “connected” devices making CERN power converters one of the largest known platforms for developing centralised prognostics and diagnostics.
 These big data contain useful information that can be utilized either to design converters with enhanced reliability offline based on the post-mortem failure profiles, or to enable online reliability enhancement of the converters.

-The PhD student will design, implement and experimentally test software to perform prognostic and diagnostic functionalities that could be integrated within the accelerator ecosystem at CERN.
+The PhD candidate will design, implement and experimentally test software to perform prognostic and diagnostic functionalities that could be integrated within the accelerator ecosystem at CERN.
 The key tasks to be performed are:

 - Develop simulation models of existing power electronic topologies used at CERN.

 - Develop tools in Python that implement these diagnostics and prognostics interfacing the CERN power converter control framework.